andrewwijaya/daylist/README.md

 - [x] Fix alignment of event items
 - [x] There is a padding issue in the past events content view sometimes
 - [ ] The default live countdown shows 0 before 1 second timer tick
+- [ ] Currently you can add a new event with no name
+- [ ] Update event and category colors not working

 Dependencies